hdt80/TTT/docs/communication.md

 ----- | -----
 0000 | Used when a write is completed to confirm to software the operation is complete 0001+ | The log 2 of how many data bytes are available.
 For example, sending 100, means 2^4 or 16 bytes of data will follow

+## Hardware logging entry

+An ASCII logging message to interact with the device.
+Since ASCII uses only 7 bits, the MSB of a logging entry will always be 0, allowing to distinguish between a response and entry.